Baruch House Publishing

 Which Was the First Authorized English Bible?

-Posted on November 23, 2017 by admin Posted in MB
+Posted on November 23, 2017 by rmd Posted in MB

 In the years 1536-1539, the battle for the Bible was finally won in England.
 The soldiers in the front line of this battle were William Tyndale, Myles Coverdale, John Rogers, Thomas Cromwell, and Thomas Cranmer.
 Between them, and with the hard won cooperation of King Henry VIII, these men gave us three whole English Bibles: Coverdale’s of 1535, the 1537 Matthew Bible, and the 1539 Great Bible.